argoproj/argo-workflows/docs/releasing.md

 docker push argoproj/argoui:${ARGO_RELEASE}
 ```

 9. Push commits and tags to git.
-Run the following in both the argo and argo-ui repos:
+Run the following in the argo repos:

 In argo repo:
 ```bash